eburchfield/emilyburchfield/content/home/projects.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Projects"
+title = " "
-subtitle = ""
+subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability!"

 [content]
   # Page type to display.
 E.g. project.